 - By Stef Ramin

-- On 13/12/2016
+- On 2016-12-13

 An arpeggio is a chord whose notes are played one by one, it is a chord played like a scale.

-Why playing arpeggios ?
+Why Playing Arpeggios ?

-You can also use them to add color to your solos by using substitutions (playing an arpeggio different from the chord).
-For example a Bm7b5 arpeggio over a G7 chord.
+You can also use them to add color to your solos by using arpeggio substitutions and superimpositions (playing an arpeggio different from the chord).
+For example, a Bm7b5 arpeggio over a G7 chord.
 This way you will highlight the 9th of G7.
-There are many possibilities, but this is not the aim of this lesson.
+There are many possibilities.

 Dominant 7th arpeggios

 To spice up this basic 12-bars blues progression we will add two dominant 9th chords which are C9 and F9 chords in bars 4 and 11.
 Most beginning guitar players when faced with soloing over blues chord progression usually use the familiar minor pentatonic scale with the blue note added (b5).
-That's a good choice but it sounds too "bluesy", don't outline the harmony and can be rather limited at the long run.
+That's a good choice, but it sounds too "bluesy", don't outline the harmony and can be rather limited at the long run.

 In this context, we will use three dominant 7th arpeggios corresponding to three main chords of the blues namely C7, F7 and G7.
 Remember that Dominant seventh arpeggios are built with :